mscarey/AuthoritySpoke/docs/guides/introduction.rst

     >>> explanation = lotus.explain_contradiction(oracle)
     >>> print(explanation)
-    EXPLANATION: Because <the Lotus menu command hierarchy> is like <the Java API>, the Holding to ACCEPT
+    Because <the Lotus menu command hierarchy> is like <the Java API>, the Holding to ACCEPT
         the Rule that the court MUST ALWAYS impose the
           RESULT:
-            the Fact it is false that <the Lotus menu command hierarchy> was copyrightable
+            the fact it was false that <the Lotus menu command hierarchy> was copyrightable
           GIVEN:
-            the Fact that <the Lotus menu command hierarchy> was a method of operation
+            the fact that <the Lotus menu command hierarchy> was a method of operation
           DESPITE:
-            the Fact that a text described <the Lotus menu command hierarchy>
+            the fact that a text described <the Lotus menu command hierarchy>
-            the Fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENT:
+            the fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENT:
             "In no case does copyright protection for an original work of authorship extend to any…method of operation…" (/us/usc/t17/s102/b 2013-07-18)
     CONTRADICTS
       the Holding to ACCEPT
         the Rule that the court MUST SOMETIMES impose the
           RESULT:
-            the Fact that <the Java API> was copyrightable
+            the fact that <the Java API> was copyrightable
           GIVEN:
-            the Fact that <the Java language> was a computer program the Fact that <the Java API> was a set of application programming interface declarations
+            the fact that <the Java language> was a computer program the fact that <the Java API> was a set of application programming interface declarations
-            the Fact that <the Java API> was an original work the Fact that <the Java API> was a non-literal element of <the Java language>
+            the fact that <the Java API> was an original work the fact that <the Java API> was a non-literal element of <the Java language>
-            the Fact that <the Java API> was the expression of an idea the Fact it is false that <the Java API> was essentially the only way to express the idea that it embodied the Fact that <the Java API> was creative the Fact that it was possible to use <the Java language> without copying <the Java API>
+            the fact that <the Java API> was the expression of an idea the fact it was false that <the Java API> was essentially the only way to express the idea that it embodied the fact that <the Java API> was creative the fact that it was possible to use <the Java language> without copying <the Java API>
           DESPITE:
-            the Fact that <the Java API> was a method of operation the Fact that <the Java API> contained short phrases the Fact that <the Java API> became so popular that it was the industry standard
+            the fact that <the Java API> was a method of operation the fact that <the Java API> contained short phrases the fact that <the Java API> became so popular that it was the industry standard
-            the Fact that there was a preexisting community of programmers accustomed to using <the Java API>
+            the fact that there was a preexisting community of programmers accustomed to using <the Java API>
           GIVEN the ENACTMENT:
             "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)